Chinese family of scripts: Descendant scripts by type

-Scripts influenced by Chinese
+Non-descendant related scripts

 Between the 10th and 13th centuries, northern China was ruled by foreign dynasties that created scripts for their own languages.

 The Khitan large script and Khitan small script, which in turn influenced the Tangut script and Jurchen script, used characters that superficially resemble Chinese characters, but with the exception of a few loans were constructed using quite different principles.

 In particular the Khitan small script contained phonetic sub-elements arranged in a square block in a manner similar to the more sophisticated Hangul system devised later for Korean.

-Other scripts in China that borrowed or adapted some Chinese characters but are otherwise distinct include Ba–Shu scripts, Geba script, Sui script, Yi script and the Lisu syllabary.
+Other scripts in China that borrowed or adapted some Chinese characters but are otherwise distinct include Ba–Shu scripts Geba script, Sui script, Yi script and the Lisu syllabary.